intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 With this code the `click` handler is a delagated handler.
 Meaning that when the user clicks on the `<button>` the event is delegated to the event handler connected to the `<div>` tag.
 Now, even with hundreds of buttons, I only have one event handler.

-With the example above this may not make sense.
+The example above is small enough that what I am describing may not make sense.
 But imagine having something that is repeated and the only difference between each of them is an index value or some form of a key value.
 Take a web-based email application as an example.
 Each email has it's own unique identifier.
-If each email had a delete button then you would need an event handler per email.
+If each email had a read button and a delete button then you would need an event handler per email.
 But using the delegate for of `$().on()` we can have one event handler that handles oll of the emails.

 ```html
 <div class="mail-shell">